 Let’s continue along the journey of sun salutations.
-We first explored samastitihi and then raised our arms over our heads.
+We first explored samasthiti and then raised our arms over our heads.
 The last thing we did was explore the forward fold.
 In this article we are going to explore the next movement in sun salutations – the “look up”

 I know what you’re saying.
-Look Up?
+Look up?
 Big deal.
 Well, it is a big deal and I’ll tell you why.
 How you look up in this moment is setting you up for the next movement, the jump back.
 That movement is the seed of all handstands and other arm balances that come later.
 I’m getting ahead of myself.
 There are some important and fundamental patterns established by:

 - Placing your hands on the floor – where and why?

 - Leaning into your hands and establishing groundedness.

 - The pattern of muscular contraction that is created.

 Where should I put my hands?hamstrings are, this may or may not be possible in the beginning.
 Sometimes, even if it is possible, it loads the lower half of the body with so much tension, that it is a detriment to other patterns we want to create.